edgeorgie/edgeorgie/README.md

 <img src="https://i.imgur.com/w9j8WQw.png" alt="Do something great banner" />

-Frontend Developer at Vansa & UI/UX Designer
+Frontend Developer & UI/UX Designer
 -----------------------------------

 I've been developing since my 14 years old, from game development, mobile development to web fullstack development.
 I have one year of experience working as a freelancer in frontend projects with React.
 I'm self-taught and former Platzi student.